ghrua/ccpr_release/README.md

 **Step-5**: Decoding & Reprting Score

-You can use the folllowing data to prepare the prompts.
+You can use the folllowing data to prepare the prompts for translation.
 Note you can prepare the training data based on the following script.
 ```bash
 cd Platypus
 bash prepare_alpaca_data_phrase_test_enxx.sh